 Elements of Promissory Notes

-There are several elements of promissory notes that are important to the full understanding of accounting for these notes.
+There are several elements of promissory notes that are important to a full understanding of accounting for these notes.
 These are the note’s principal, maturity date, duration, interest rate, and maturity value.

 The principal of the note is the amount that is lent or borrowed.
 It does not include the interest portion.
-Together the principal and the interest portions represent the note’s maturity value.
-The principal portion often referred to as the face value.
+Together, the principal and interest portions represent the note’s maturity value.
+The principal portion is often referred to as the face value.

 2. Maturity Date

-The duration of the notes receivable is the length of the time that the note is outstanding or the number of days called for by the notes.
-This period of time is important in figuring the interest charges related to the notes.
-In order to determine the duration of the notes, both the dates of the notes and their maturity dates must be known.
-For example, a note dated July 15 with a maturity date of September 15 has a duration of 62 days,
+To determine the duration of the notes, both the dates of the notes and their maturity dates must be known.
+For example, a note dated 15 July with a maturity date of 15 September has a duration of 62 days, as shown below.

-In this example, interest is based on the note’s being outstanding for 62 days.
+In this example, interest is based on the fact that the note has been outstanding for 62 days.